vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/object-extensibility.md

 where:

 * [`Object Extension`](https://developer.vmware.com/apis/vmware-cloud-director/latest/data-structures/ObjectExtension/) defines an extension backend.
 Based on the type, the way a backend is built varies.
 There are two flavours:
   * the legacy AMQP based object extensions registered via `/api/admin/extension/object`.
-They are deprecated since Cloud Director 10.6.
+They are deprecated since VMware Cloud Director 10.6.
   * the channel object extensions registered via [`/cloudapi/1.0.0/extensions/object-extension`](https://developer.vmware.com/apis/vmware-cloud-director/latest/object-extension/).
 This document describes the interaction only with this kind.
-The first channel type that is supported since the introduction of this kind of extensions(10.5.1), is a generic RDE standalone mqtt behavior(part of the Cloud Director RDE framework).
+The first channel type that is supported since the introduction of this kind of extensions(10.5.1), is a generic RDE standalone mqtt behavior(part of the VMware Cloud Director RDE framework).
 * [`Selector Extension`](https://developer.vmware.com/apis/1601/doc/types/SelectorExtensionType.html) binds an object extension to a _selector type_ `AND` a set of _phases_.
   * `Selector type` represents a context of a workflow execution(for ex.
 "Place VM" is running withing the context of a VDC).
 Each workflow may have a distinct sub-set of applicable contexts.
-When Cloud Director executes a workflow, it uses its applicable contexts to _select_ the `object extensions` which are bound to them.\
+When VMware Cloud Director executes a workflow, it uses its applicable contexts to _select_ the `object extensions` which are bound to them.\
   Each type is represented by a specific api endpoint, or an urn alias.
 The urn alias is used on the `object extension` to narrow down the selector types to which it can be bound.\
   There are two types of selector api endpoints:
     * `/api/admin/{selector-type}/extension` - `selector extensions` registered here will have the `object extension` triggered for any selector of that type(for ex. any organisation)
     * `/api/admin/{selector-type}/{selector-id}/extension` - `selector extensions` registered here will have the `object extension` triggered for one particular selector of that type and that id(for ex. the organisation whose id==`selector-id`)
   * `Phase` represents a lifecycle stage from one or more workflows.
-When executing a workflow, Cloud Director _invokes_ `object extensions` bound to that phase(**and** to the selector type context).
+When executing a workflow, VMware Cloud Director _invokes_ `object extensions` bound to that phase(**and** to the selector type context).

 ## Extending a workflow
 An object extension can participate as a peer of the system to: